 You have submitted two gene mutation in mammalian cells studies on an analogue substance.
-However, for the reasons explained in the Appendix on Reasons common to several requests your read-across adaptation within the DMA category is rejected.
+However, for the reasons explained in the "Appendix on Reasons common to several requests" your read-across adaptation is rejected.

-On this basis, the provided studies are not regarded as providing reliable information to inform on the properties of the Substance.
+On this basis, the provided study is not regarded as providing reliable information to inform on the properties of the Substance.
 Therefore, the information requirement is not fulfilled.